section-engineering-education/engineering-education/articles/sorting-algorithms-in-js/index.md

 - Select a pivot element.

-- Recursively place the array elements in their correct positions as per the pivot element.
-Those less than the pivot element should be placed to the left whereas those greater than the pivot element should be placed to the right.
+- Split the array into two arrays with those less than the pivot element on the left and those greater than the pivot element to the right.

-- Finally come up with a sorted array.
+- Carry out the above steps recursively until we have subarrays of length 1.
+Combine the subarrays to yield a sorted array.

 **Pictorial representation**